raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_7.md

 ## Testing

-- Before you modify your weather station code to include a Weather Underground upload, it is a good idea to test your new section of code.
+- If you're using an Oracle Weather Station, Before you modify your weather station code to include a Weather Underground upload, it is a good idea to test your new section of code.
 Assemble all the various code elements above into a single file and then make up some test data for the normal Weather Station measurement variables:

 | Measurement variable |
 |--------------------|